Georgia: Polarisation and climate of fear

 Impunity for crimes and intimidation of journalists

 Most of the organisers and perpetrators of physical assaults, threats, smear campaigns or other pressure on journalists are not prosecuted.
 We observed that this impunity creates a hostile climate for journalists’ work.
-We met with representatives from political parties, from the Public Defender’s office, and from the Communications Commission.
-We raised the question of impunity with all and were not given a clear answer on how and what can be done to help journalists when they are attacked.
+We met with representatives of political parties, of the Public Defender’s Office and media.
+We raised the issue of impunity with them and were told that the existing means are insufficient or are insufficiently used to resolve the issue.

 Ever since the tragic events of July 2021, when anti-LGBTQ protesters attacked at least 50 journalists, the people who carried out the attacks and the organisers of these heinous acts, as well as members of law enforcement allegedly responsible for violence against reporters, have not been held accountable.